Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

 Paddy Slade is a hereditary Witch or a village Wise Women in the traditional Old English sense.
-She is the author of: the Encyclopedia of White Magic (January 1990), Natural Magic: A Seasonal Guide (November 1990), Seasonal Magic: Diary of a Village Witch (November 2001) and Tales Round the Cauldron (May 2004)
+She is the author of: the Encyclopedia of White Magic (January 1990), Natural Magic: A Seasonal Guide (November 1990), Seasonal Magic: Diary of a Village Witch (November 2001) and Tales Round the Cauldron (May 2004).

 Paddy was born Patricia Harlow near Canterbury in Kent on the 29th September 1931.
 Her father Robert Hadlow was a sailor in the Merchant Navy, and while away at sea his wife Rose raised their family of seven children.
 Patricia as the youngest in the family and grew up with three sisters and three brothers, she was nicknamed Paddy by her father.
-Her mother Rose was of Scottish descent and practised the old ways of the village witch or wise women.
-As a child Paddy was naturally quick to learn the old ways from her mother and seemed destined to carry on the family tradition as a practising witch herself.
+Her mother Rose was of Scottish descent and practiced the old ways of the village witch or wise women.
+As a child Paddy was naturally quick to learn the old ways from her mother and seemed destined to carry on the family tradition as a practicing witch herself.

 At the age of 9 during World War II, the German Luftwaffe subjected Canterbury to a sustained aerial bombing campaign; they called it the Baedecker Blitz.
 As the bombs rained down on innocent civilians, residents of the city were evacuated as it burned.
 An estimated 10,445 bombs in 135 separate raids were dropped on the city, during which some 731 homes and 296 other buildings were destroyed, among them the Simon Langton Grammar School, where 115 people were killed.